indiawill/Generic-SSO/README.txt

 ==> This command will help to check whether focused element automation ID is the same as mentioned in data.ini file or not
 eg: checkfaid:10001;checkfaid:10002

-15. checkffid
-==> This command will help to check whether focused element framework ID is the same as mentioned in data.ini file or not
-eg: checkffid:10001;checkffid:10002

-16. while
+15. while
-==> This command have support for extended command i.e. checkfname/checkfcname/checkfaid/checkffid.
+==> This command have supported extended command i.e. checkfname/checkfcname/checkfaid.
 This will help to wait for the mentioned attribute to come in focus or in selected mode to do further automation
 eg: while:checkfname:username;while:checkfcname:Password

-17. invokefile
-==> This command can be used to invoke any file in between or after automation with the confirmation dialog to the user.
-eg: invokefile:OKCancel:Do you want the some file to be invoked?:filepath:filearguments;invokefile:YesNo:Some Message:filepath:filearguments